jakewalsh90/Terraform-Azure/README.md

 ### 2. **Azure KeyVault with Secret for Virtual Machine Password**
 *This creates an Azure Key Vault using a random name like "keyvault##########", and then creates a password string, using the random_string resource, which is stored inside the KeyVault.
 This can then be used during the setup of VMs with Terraform .* **See: [Azure-KeyVault-with-Secret](https://github.com/jakewalsh90/Terraform-Azure/tree/main/Azure-KeyVault-with-Secret)**

+### 3. **Single Region Base Lab Environment for Azure**
+*This code creates a simple Lab environment within a Single Azure Region.
+The idea here is that it allows for quick deployment of VNETs, Subnets, and a Domain Controller to simulate smaller environments or provide a quick lab for any test requirements.* **See: [Single-Region-Azure-BaseLab](https://github.com/jakewalsh90/Terraform-Azure/tree/main/Single-Region-Azure-BaseLab)**